EEtao7/TMAG2020-additional-material/README.md

   We use the FEMM  (21Apr2019 version) to create the finite element model.
 The description of the finite element model is shown in the next reference.

   * Page 144~146, David Meeker, Finite Element Method Magnetics Version 4.2 User’s Manual

-   We provide the pdf version of these reference in the document 'Reference of the models. rar'.

 ### 1.2 Programs of the models